ccUnity3d/Brainztorm-docs/manual/resources/server.rst

 Initial Resources
 ^^^^^^^^^^^^^^^^^^
-Provide an interface to manage the resources that will be use in the game.
+Provides an interface to manage the resources that will be use in the game.

 .. image:: images/resources.png